TobitSoftware/chayns-guides/Offline-Tapp.md

     });
 ```

-During the activation you need to check if there are old service worker and delete the cache, so that just the current service
+During the activation you need to check if there are old service workers and delete the cache, so that just the current service
 worker runs and caches all responses.